endo-do/PortfolioAnalyzer/README.md

 docker-compose exec web python tests/run_tests.py --setup-db -p -v
 ```

 > **💡 Tip:** The `--setup-db` flag automatically drops and recreates the test database, ensuring a clean test environment with proper permissions.
+Use `--verbose-db` to see detailed database setup logs.

 #### 🎯 Category-Specific Tests